Tanya2303/Hardware-Hackfest/README.md

 On Safe Sphere users can:

-- Get the live information through the website.
 - Check the presence of any person in the area.
+- Calculate the number of steps taken by the user.
-- Keep track of the amount of water to be given to the plants.
+- Find the correct amount of water required for plants.
 - Check the temperature, humidity and pressure of the environment.

 ## ⚙️ How we built it